There is also the discovery of CTE in the likes of Raiders great Kenny Stabler - discovery even though he hadn't played in over thirty years.

 Arizona Cardinals coach Bruce Arians also raised eyebrows by angrily defending the safety of the game and mocking people for trying to prevent children from playing youth football - this even though Stanford researcher Ed Riley defended its safety back in 2015.
 It earned a stupid retort in Sporting News that defined dumbed down demagoguery posing as sports writing.

 The demagoguery has to stop.
 Football is a safe game and only getting safer, and Arians is right - you ARE a fool to deny participation in the youth game.

-2017 UPDATE - the fifth International Conference On Concussion In Sport met in Berlin in April 2017 - the group's consensus statement.
+2017 UPDATE - the fifth International Conference On Concussion In Sport met in Berlin in late 2016 and around April 2017 was issued the group's consensus statement.